emlearn/emlearn/docs/getting_started_host.rst

 Now you have the emlearn tool running on your system, and it can be used to convert the models that you are interested in.

-..
-TODO: link to a hardware getting-started.
-Arduino et.c.
+You may be interested in trying it out on a hardware device.
+See for example :ref:`_getting_started_arduino`.